 You may use a gift for the down payment and closing costs.
 Your family can pay off your credit cards, judgments, existing loans and other debts, but if anyone else pays them off, the price of the home will go down by the amount of the debts paid off.
 The seller may pour in up to 6 percent of the price as closing costs; FHA treats anything above 6 percent as an inducement to buy.

 Applicability of Guidelines

 The rules on gifts to borrowers come into play if you apply for an FHA-backed loan from your bank to buy a home.
 If the bank puts you in a conventional, or regular, mortgage rather than an FHA-backed one, the rules don't apply.
 However, conventional bank loans restrict your receiving down payment help, including how much of the home price you must front.
-Direct Mortgage LLC tells its borrowers it can get down payment help but must still put down a payment of 5 percent.

 - United States Department of Housing and Urban Development: The Federal Housing Administration (FHA)